159th Combat Aviation Brigade: 2003 Iraq deployment

 In 2003, the 159th deployed in support of Operation Iraqi Freedom.
 On 22 April 2003 the 159th Brigade and 101st Airborne Division conducted the longest air assault in history.
 A mixed composition air convoy of 200 Black Hawk, Apache, Chinook and Kiowa helicopters from 159th and 101st Aviation regiments landed at two forward bases, unloading infantry soldiers and refueling.
 Later this same day, the Screaming Eagles made their first attack deep inside Iraq, using dozens of helicopters to hit an Iraqi armored brigade about 100 miles southwest of Baghdad, reported a CNN correspondent embedded with the 101st.

 159th began combat operations in the open desert, where there was enough room for the 100-aircraft strong force to establish a tactical operations center (TOC) and tactical assembly area (TAA) Thunder I. The unit later 'jumped' to TAA Thunder II (Karbala), and Thunder III (Iskandariyah), before finally assuming operations out of Mosul Airfield.

 During the initial invasion, the Brigade lost only a single aircraft due to heavy dust conditions at FARP Shell.
 Even at this time, the most common threat to aircraft was a mixture of small to medium-sized AAA systems, RPGs, and ground fire.

 After the initial invasion, 159th assumed responsibility for Iraq's second largest city of Mosul and four northern provinces.
-On 15 November 2003 Blackhawk #93-26531 (4-101st) and another Blackhawk from 101st Aviation Brigade collided over the suburbs of Mosul approximately 5 km from the Airfield; six of the seventeen Soldiers who died that day were from 159th Aviation Brigade.
+On 15 November 2003 Blackhawk #93-26531 (4-101st) and another Blackhawk from Bco 9th Battalion 159th CAB collided over the suburbs of Mosul approximately 5 km from the Airfield; six of the seventeen Soldiers who died that day were from 159th Aviation Brigade.